|City/Town: • Binger

 Unfortunately, all good times must come to an end after more than 50 years of functioning Camp Red Rock, as well as Camp Kate, were closed down.
 The decision would consolidate both camps into two other camps in Western Oklahoma to save money and bring the overall girl scout community together into larger camps.
 The official closing of both Camp Red Rock and Camp Kate came in November of 2010.
 Remnants of Girl Scouts and camp leaders saying their goodbyes are written on the walls and the property would sit abandoned for the next ten years.

 New life was breathed into the property around 2020 when work to restore some of the facilities into a wedding venue went underway.
-Hailey Garrison along with friends and family have worked diligently to turn this property into the dreamy Redbud Ranch Wedding Venue and it shows.
-Work included restoration of buildings as well as the construction of brand new facilities.
-This is a major win for preservation in the state of Oklahoma being able to mix historic and modern into a new vision to allow for countless new memories.
+Hailey Garrison along with friends and family have worked diligently to turn this property into the Redbud Ranch Wedding Venue.
+Work included the restoration of buildings as well as the construction of brand new facilities.

 Gallery Below of Camp Red Rock